grafana/mimir/operations/helm/charts/mimir-distributed/README.md

 # Grafana Mimir Helm chart

 Helm chart for deploying [Grafana Mimir](https://grafana.com/docs/mimir/latest/) or optionally [Grafana Enterprise Metrics](https://grafana.com/docs/enterprise-metrics/latest/) to Kubernetes.
-Derived from [Grafana Enterprise Metrics Helm chart](https://github.com/grafana/helm-charts/blob/main/charts/enterprise-metrics/README.md).

 For the full documentation, visit [Grafana mimir-distributed Helm chart documentation](https://grafana.com/docs/helm-charts/mimir-distributed/latest/).

-> **Note:** The documentation version is derived from the Helm chart version which is 4.5.0-weekly.238.
+> **Note:** The documentation version is derived from the Helm chart version which is 4.5.0-weekly.240.

 When upgrading from Helm chart version 3.x, please see [Migrate from single zone to zone-aware replication with Helm](https://grafana.com/docs/helm-charts/mimir-distributed/latest/migration-guides/migrate-from-single-zone-with-helm/).
 When upgrading from Helm chart version 2.1, please see [Upgrade the Grafana Mimir Helm chart from version 2.1 to 3.0](https://grafana.com/docs/helm-charts/mimir-distributed/latest/migration-guides/migrate-helm-chart-2.1-to-3.0/) as well.